I just signed my twins up for a pre-k gymnastics class. My boys love to tumble, and I thought this would be the perfect activity for them.

 Dammit!
 I still felt uneasy.
 Even after talking to the gym and my kids’ therapists, I was still nervous.

 So I did some soul searching.
 I ran through the class in my head.
 I envisioned the worst case scenario… one of my kids running around doing his own thing, and the other one screaming bloody murder because his sock fell off.

 And then I reminded myself that I had back-up.
-I had myself, and two highly capable therapists with me to assist however they are needed.
+I had myself, and two highly capable assistants with me to support them however they’re needed.
 And I’m usually surprised at how well the twins do in new situations.

 They signed up to sip their Starbucks and watch their future olympians learn all about the balance beam and parallel bars.